Hyperinflation in Serbia and Montenegro

 A 500 billion dinar banknote, which was the largest denomination banknote printed in Yugoslavia.

 Between 1992 and 1994, Serbia and Montenegro experienced the second-longest period of hyperinflation in world economic history after 1920s Russia, (Note: Some sources have the 1940s Greek hyperinflation lasting from 1941 to 1946; however, Cagan’s criteria has it lasting only thirteen months in 1943 and 1944.) caused by an explosive growth in the money supply of the Yugoslav economy during the Yugoslav Wars.
 This period spanned 22 months, from March 1992 to January 1994.
 Inflation peaked at a monthly rate of 313 million percent in January 1994.
-Daily inflation was 62%, with an inflation rate of 2.03% in 1 hour being higher than the annual inflation rate of many developed countries.
-The inflation rate in January 1994, converted to annual levels, reached 116,545,906,563,330 percent (116.546 trillion percent, or 1.16 × 10^{14} percent).
-During this period of hyperinflation in FR Yugoslavia, store prices were stated in conditional units — point, which was equal to the Deutsche Mark.
-The conversion was made either in Deutsche Marks or in dinars at the current “black market” exchange rate that often changed several times per day.
+Daily inflation was 62%, with an inflation rate of 2.03% per hour – higher than the annual inflation rate of many developed countries.
+The inflation rate in January 1994, converted to annual levels, reached 116,545,906,563,330% (116.546 trillion percent, or 1.16 × 10^{14} percent).
+During this period of hyperinflation in FR Yugoslavia, store prices were given in points, with each point equal to the Deutsche Mark.
+The conversion was made either in Deutsche Marks or in dinars at the current black market exchange rate that often changed several times per day.

 Stabilization program

 Hyperinflation in the Socialist Federal Republic of Yugoslavia was managed with a heterodox stabilization program.
 When the Federal Republic of Yugoslavia (FRY) was established, an orthodox program was implemented instead.
 Both were relatively successful in the short term but failed in the long term, leading to their collapse.